KWR-Water/pysimdeum/docs/config.md

 # Config

-The main functionality of pySimdeum is to build and populate houses with users and water end-use devices according to region (e.g. country, city, state) specific statistics as well as to simulate water usage and demand stochastically based on these statistics.
-To do this, the project uses a set of `.toml` config files that contain region specific statistics, stored in the `pysimdeum/data/` folder.
-Under the data folder default statistics are provided for the NL and UK.
+The main functionality of pySimdeum is to build and populate houses with users and water end-use devices according to region (e.g. country, city, state) specific statistics, as well as to simulate water usage and demand stochastically based on these statistics.
+To do this, the project uses a set of `.toml` config files that contain region-specific statistics, stored in the `pysimdeum/data/` folder.
+Under the data folder, default statistics are provided for the NL and UK.
 Alternatively users can copy this structure and provide config files of their own.

 ## Using Config Files

-As a default pysimduem will use the NL statistics, with an optional flag to switch to UK data provided in the repo.
+By default, pySimduem will use the NL statistics, with an optional flag to switch to UK data provided in the repo.

 Users can either:
-1. Select country specific statistics available in the repo, the UK or NL
+1. Select country-specific statistics available in the repo, the UK or NL
 2. Provide a custom directory path containing `.toml` statistics files, following the structure provided in [Config Schema](schema.md)

 To use predefined `.toml` files, specify the country code when initializing the system, or ignore the `country` flag to use default NL data.